 The global concern for Kerala has already been proved, as it gets reflected in the huge humanitarian assistance that pour directly into the flood- affected areas, as also into the Chief Minister’s Relief Fund.
 Now the time for actual rebuilding of the State has come.
 A State-level reconstruction drive, obviously, need to be a huge collective initiative, in which , all stakeholders have their important role: the State Government, LSGIs, financial institutions, entrepreneurs and their Associations, NGOs, professionals etc. ‘Enterprise Development’ is a key component of such an initiative in which, professionalism has to play a critical role.
 ISED, and its specialised knowledge platform, the ‘ISED Small Enterprise Observatory’, as socially responsible entities, feel the moral responsibility of utilizing their full potential for this strenuous task.

 ISED proposes to contribute its mite as well.
 A people’s initiative must, invariably, lead to a strategy with the following components:

 1) a scientific assessment of the damage occurred to enterprises and related infrastructure;

 2. Sensitisation of Local Governments, and public authorities, through effective dissemination of best practices.

-3.Business Development Services to potential investors and entrepreneurs.
+3. Delivery and facilitation of Business Development Services to potential investors and entrepreneurs.

 With the seed money that we have put in, ISED looks forward to take the Project forward with the active co operation of all stakeholders, and of the well-wishers of Kerala around the world.